phxql/unison-tray-icon/README.md

 ## Troubleshooting

-### I always get a red exclamation mark in the tray
+### I always get a red or yellow exclamation mark in the tray
 Check the log file, it's located in the `log` folder next to the application.

 ### My tray icon doesn't show up